khurramsyed/swagger-example/readme.md

 http://localhost:8080/v2/api-docs
 ```

-However you can see that its json being displayed in the browser, which is hardly human readable.
-This is where swagger ui will come handy,  you can access the ui using following link:
+However, you can see that its json being displayed in the browser, which is hardly human readable.
+This is where swagger ui will come in handy,  you can access the ui using following link:

 ```
 [http://localhost:8080/swagger-ui.html#!/](http://localhost:8080/swagger-ui.html#!/)